aikaterna/aikaterna-cogs/README.md

 urlfetch - Fetch text from a URL.
 Mainly used for simple text API queries (not JSON).

+voicelogs - A record of people's time spent in voice channels by ZeLarpMaster for v2, and ported here for v3 use.
+This cog is licensed under the GPL-3.0 License.

 wolfram - A v3 port of Paddo's abandoned Wolfram Alpha cog.

 youtube - A v3 port of Paddo's youtube search cog for v2.